 If you are wearing a generic cotton shirt and are going to be out in the sun, you should apply sunscreen underneath.
 The reason UPF shirts exist at all is because the standard cotton shirt simply does not provide proper protection.
 You might only be receiving a UPF protection of 1-5, which is well below the dermatologist minimum recommendation of 30.
 In this situation, you should certainly wear sunscreen underneath your shirt.
 UV exposure is linked to skin cancer, and there’s no need to risk it for a subtle inconvenience.

-At Rayward Apparel, all of our products are rated at UPF 50+.
+At Rayward Apparel, all of our products are rated at UPF 30 or greater.
 All of our products and individual color variations have been tested and certified, providing our customers the peace of mind knowing they have proper protection.
 While protective, our products are also designed with functionality in mind.
 Our SUN BOUND collection of athletic shirts are built to perform as well as they protect.
 You shouldn’t have to sacrifice your comfort to keep your skin safe.